 What is Functional Medicine?

-Functional medicine addresses the underlying causes of disease, using a systems-oriented approach and engaging both patient and practitioner in a therapeutic partnership.
+Functional Medicine addresses the underlying causes of disease, using a systems-oriented approach and engaging both patient and practitioner in a therapeutic partnership.
 It is an evolution in the practice of medicine that better addresses the healthcare needs of the 21st century.
-By shifting the traditional disease-centered focus of medical practice to a more patient-centered approach, functional medicine doctors addresses the whole person, not just an isolated set of symptoms.
-Functional medicine practitioners spend time with their patients, listening to their histories and looking at the interactions among genetic, environmental, and lifestyle factors that can influence long-term health and complex, chronic disease.
-In this way, functional medicine supports the unique expression of health and vitality for each individual.
+By shifting the traditional disease-centered focus of medical practice to a more patient-centered approach, Functional Medicine addresses the whole person, not just an isolated set of symptoms.
+Functional Medicine practitioners spend time with their patients, listening to their histories and looking at the interactions among genetic, environmental, and lifestyle factors that can influence long-term health and complex, chronic disease.
+In this way, Functional Medicine supports the unique expression of health and vitality for each individual.

 (courtesy of the Institute of Functional of Medicine)